Niall-Roche/recipe-generator/README.md

 ### `yarn cypress`

-Launches the test runner and you can choose to run the e2e tested included in the /cypress directory
+Launches the test runner and you can choose to run the e2e tests included in the /cypress directory

 ## Notes